Akollade/.github/profile/README.md

     </a>
 </p>

-Akollade is a 🇫🇷 French Web development agency specializing in the production, recovery and maintenance of web applications.
+Akollade is a 🇫🇷 French Web development agency with expertise in the production, recovery and maintenance of tailor-made web applications.

 ## Get in touch!